prayagupa/encrypt-decrypt/README.md

 -----------------------

 This project shows how to **encrypt a data in client** using public key;
-and send it over to server and decrypt it using **"pub private key pair"** in scala.
+and send it over to server and decrypt it using **"private key"** in scala.

 example: